Never bet on horse racing cruelty.

 0 signatures and counting.

-Horse racing is a profit-driven industry where horses are seen as expendable.
-Most people wouldn't agree with the cruelty that occurs in the industry, from being subject to painful bits and whips to being deemed 'wastage' and ending up at a knackery.
-Together, we can spare horses from this exploitation.
+To the profit-driven horse racing industry, horses are expendable.
+Most people wouldn't agree with the cruelty horses are forced to endure, from being subject to painful tongue ties and whips, to being deemed 'wastage' and ending up at a knackery.
+Take the pledge today, and help spare horses from this exploitation.

 Close up of a horse's dark brown eye, their black mane sweeping down in front of their face.

-Horse racing is a profit-driven industry where horses are seen as expendable.
-Most people wouldn't agree with the cruelty that occurs in the industry, from being subject to painful bits and whips to being deemed 'wastage' and ending up at a knackery.
-Together, we can spare horses from this exploitation.
+To the profit-driven horse racing industry, horses are expendable.
+Most people wouldn't agree with the cruelty horses are forced to endure, from being subject to painful tongue ties and whips, to being deemed 'wastage' and ending up at a knackery.
+Take the pledge today, and help spare horses from this exploitation.

-“I pledge to help end the exploitation and suffering of horses bred for the racing industry.
-I will never attend or place a bet on a horse race, and will encourage my family and friends to do the same.”
+“I pledge to help end the exploitation and suffering of horses bred into the racing industry.
+I will never attend or place a bet on a horse race, and will encourage my friends and family to do the same.”

 * Indicates required field.